Ready to ballast your model train track? Or don’t even know what model train track ballast is?

 How to Ballast your train track

 Rock – Getting the right type of rock ballast for your train track can be tricky sometimes.
 Some people will find new ways to make their own.
 Crushing up granite, glass or even dirt and sifting it down into the required size is a pretty common method – (Don’t forget to use a mask if crushing up small particles).
-An easier, albeit slightly more expensive method, is to just purchase the ballast from a supplier like Woodland Scenics.
+An easier, albeit slightly more expensive method, is to just purchase the model train ballast from a supplier like Woodland Scenics.

 Cleanup – Take a soft-bristled brush and gently sweep the rocks into the desired place.
 Try and be as gentle as possible, otherwise, you’ll end up with rocks all over your layout.
 If you need to, you can also use a Q-tip to brush the rock of the track itself.

 Glue – It’s important that once you place the rocks down, that you secure them in place with some kind of glue so they don’t go moving around, or end up on the track.
 Common PVA type glue will work just fine.
 Once you have your ballast rock in place, mix a 50/50 PVA glue and water combination, and using an eye-dropper put a small amount over the rocks.
 Make sure not to apply so much that the rocks shift.
 A single drop in an area will usually do to adhere them together and to the surface.

 Make sure you only use a PVA based glue.
 It’s strong enough to hold all the rocks in place but is still weak enough that at a later stage you can break or scrape off the rocks from your track to use at a later stage if you need to.